acgetchell/mundus-atrox/src/journals/fourteenth.md

 2. *Steve* hits the ork in front of the gate.
 He does 26 damage.
 3. *Geral* dashes and action surges behind *CoralKing*, attacking an ork, killing it.
 4. I move forward and hold my action.
 5. *Tasbros* uses a meteor splash and kills 2 or 3 orks.
-He uses a second level firey chromatic orb and hits an ork and Ogre.
+He uses a second level firey Chromatic Orb and hits an ork and Ogre.
 He does 19 damage.
 The ork is killed.
 6. *Calmul* shoots the remaining ork in the guard tower, doing 22 damage, killing it!
 7. *CoralKing* hits the ork to his right and kills it with ease.
 He moves back through the hole in the wall to join me.
 He also uses Patient Defense.
 8. The Ogres see the green cloud of radiation and run back around the back of the grounds and try to come around the other side.